 Agni is the guest of the house and is always present in the form of domestic fire.
 Two sticks were rubbed together and the god Agni was born magically.

-En or Enji is the reconstructed name of the fire god in the Albanian pagan mythology, who is thought to have been worshiped by the Illyrians in antiquity and to have been the most prominent god of the pantheon in Roman times.
+En or Enji is the reconstructed name of the fire god in the Albanian pagan mythology, who is thought to have been worshipped by the Illyrians in antiquity and to have been the most prominent god of the pantheon in Roman times.
 The name continues to be used in the Albanian language for Thursday (e enjte).
-Another name of a fire god worshiped in Northern Albania until recent times is Verbt, while the name hyj meaning "burn, glow" is used uncapitalized to refer to the deities and the stars, and capitalized to refer to the Supreme Being.
+Another name of a fire god worshipped in Northern Albania until recent times is Verbt, while the name hyj meaning "burn, glow" is used uncapitalized to refer to the deities and the stars, and capitalized to refer to the Supreme Being.

 In Albanian folk beliefs, Nëna e Vatrës is the protector of the vatër, the domestic fireplace.
 It is said that the fireplace should be cleaned in the evening.
 If it is left uncleaned, Nëna e Vatrës becomes angry.
 At feasts, people used to practice sacrificial offerings to the deity throwing some of the food they prepared into the fire and around the hearth.
 The first element nënë/nanë or ëmë/amë means "mother", while the last element vatër/votër means "hearth", "fireplace" and is related to the Avestan atar meaning "fire".